libraflower/MutipleFeature-for-PRID/README.md

 ```

 ### Train
-in our train.py,we give you some options,as follow:
+In our train.py,we give you some options,as follow:
 ```
 parser = argparse.ArgumentParser(description='Training')
 #you can choose the gpu to run the trainmodel.